 As part of the 2015-16 Budget, the Australian Government announced the development of an Integrated Plan for Carer Support Services (the Plan).
 The Plan is being developed to reflect the Australian Government’s priorities for carers, and outlines actions to recognise, support and sustain the vital work of unpaid carers.

 Stage one of the Plan, Carer Gateway, commenced in December 2015, and offers a website and phone service to help carers access practical information and resources to help them in their caring role.

-The Carer Gateway Advisory Group played an important role in the development of Carer Gateway and in the co-design of a proposed new integrated carer support service system.
-The Carer Gateway Advisory Group was co-chaired by Ara Cresswell, CEO, Carers Australia and James Christian, Group Manager, Department of Social Services.
+The Carer Gateway Advisory Group played an important role in the development of Carer Gateway and in the design of a proposed new integrated carer support service system.
+The Carer Gateway Advisory Group was co-chaired by Ara Cresswell, CEO, Carers Australia and James Christian, then Group Manager, Department of Social Services.
 Membership included sector stakeholders and consumer advocates.

 A Subject Matter Expert (SME) Working Group was also established to guide design of the Plan.
 Membership of the SME Working Group was agreed by the Carer Gateway Advisory Group and includes representatives from organisations with experience in carer support, as well as carers themselves.
 In addition to the SME Working Group, a carer specific group was formed to assist with design of the Plan.

 Stage two of the Plan focused on a two year process to design a proposed new carer service system with the carer sector, carers and the public.
 This process included the development of a draft Service Concept for the delivery of interventions to improve outcomes for carers.
 The draft Service Concept was open for public consultation in May and June 2016 and the published submissions and Summary Report can be viewed on DSS Engage.